Poonam Gupta

-Poonam Gupta OBE (born 1976) is an Indian entrepreneur, who emigrated to Scotland from India in 2002.
+Poonam Gupta OBE is a British-Indian entrepreneur, based in Scotland.

 Early life

 She completed her early schooling years in Delhi at Lady Irwin School and Delhi Public School where she got admission on merit to complete her high schooling.
-She went on to complete an Honours Degree in Economics from Shri Ram College of Commerce in Delhi before gaining an MBA in International Business and Marketing at FORE School of Management, Delhi and Maastricht School of Management in Holland.
+She went on to complete an Honours Degree in Economics from Shri Ram College of Commerce in Delhi before gaining an MBA in International Business and Marketing at Fore School of Management, Delhi and Maastricht School of Management in Holland.
 In 2022, Gupta was awarded a Ph.D. in International Business and Marketing at Ecole Supérieure Robert de Sorbon.
+In 2023, she was conferred an Honorary Ph.D. in Business Administration by Glasgow Caledonian University.
 She arrived in the west of Scotland after marrying Puneet Gupta, a Belfast-born pharmacist of Indian descent.
 Together they have two daughters.
 During her second pregnancy, Gupta suffered from a rare form of bone tuberculosis which necessitated her using a wheelchair for 18 months.

 Career

 Poonam launched her first business PG Paper Company Ltd in 2003 from her family house in Kilmacolm, Scotland.

 The business initially specialised in salvaging and reusing products that were often destined for landfill.
-PG Paper imports and exports goods from over 53 countries around the world and is considered to be the fastest growing paper companies in the United Kingdom.
+PG Paper imports and exports goods from over 60 countries around the world and is considered to be the fastest growing paper companies in the United Kingdom.

-Since 2015 the official headquarters were moved from the family home to the Custom House in Greenock, Scotland.
+In 2015, the official headquarters were moved from the family home to the Custom House in Greenock, Scotland.

-Gupta is now involved in several other business ventures including PG World, SAPP Holdings, SAPP International, SAPP Property, EnVisage Dental Health, Punav.
+Gupta is now involved in several other business ventures including PG World, SAPP Holdings, SAPP International, SAPP Property, EnVisage Dental Health and Punav.

-She has been recognised as one of the ‘100 Most Influential in UK-India Relations’ by India Inc Group.
+She has been recognised as one of the ‘100 Most Influential in UK-India Relations’ by India Inc. Group.

+Poonam is Vice President of the Scottish Chambers of Commerce, Chair of the Manufacturing Sector Committee of the FICCI UK Council and serves as a Lay Member of Court at the University of Stirling.

+In 2024, Poonam joined The Lion’s Den Show as an investor.